 Calories: 213 | Protein: 6g | Carbs: 47g | Fat: 3g | Fiber: 14.9g

-Now the nutrition profile of these ingredients is pretty good, but as you lay them out in front of you to prepare the smoothie, you can see that this in itself is the size of a small meal (with calories to match).
+The nutrition profile of these ingredients is pretty good, but as you lay them out in front of you to prepare your smoothies, you can see that this in itself is the size of a small meal (with calories to match).
 Liquefying your meals and slamming them down on the run may seem perfectly convenient; however there are hidden dangers.

 Too much, too quick

-If you decided to sit down at the table with a knife and fork and consume the original contents of your smoothie as a meal it would take some time, 15 minutes or so maybe, however if you proceed to blend all these ingredients together, put in a cup and “throw it down” as you head out the door, you will get the same “hit” of energy (kilojoules/ calories) in probably less than half the time it would take you to consume it as a meal.
+If you decided to sit down at the table with a knife and fork and consume the original contents of your smoothie as a meal it would take some time, 15 minutes or so maybe.
+However, if you proceed to blend all these ingredients together, put them in a cup and “throw it down” as you head out the door, you will get the same “hit” of energy (kilojoules/calories) in about less than half the time it would take you to consume it as a meal.